chrisdursoorg/bitstrm/README.md

 * pointer and iterator _lightweight accessor_ behavior (i.e. can work directly in std algorithms)
 * integrated endian transform for integers to and from byte stream
 * unsigned and two's compliment conversinon an arbitrary k-bit, k:[0,register) integers
 * runlengh specified(rls) separates the magnitude from the mantissa, thus {'', '0', '00', ...} can store different values instead of all zero.
-(To be expanded to signed values as well).
+(This has been expanded to signed values as well).
-* run length specified (unsigned to be expanded to signed as well)
-* run length prefixed  (depricated as trivial)
 * run lenght encoded, given a packet size encode (signed or unsigned) value expanding into other packets as necessary
-* count leading zeros
+* count leading zeros(clz) of both sub-reg and arbitrary size

 ## Architecture